|

 No matter how fantastic your relationship is, its likely to move into the ‘Power Struggle’ stage some time after 2 months to 2 years together.
 In this very normal stage, where one or both parties attempt to re-establish their individuality separate from the relationship.
 You begin to look for what is different, or wrong or bad with your partner.
 And this is where arguments and disconnection can start.
 At this stage, people either run for the hills, stay stuck on and off for the duration of the relationship, or learn to create wonderful win-wins and stay happily together.
 This is where having a few relationship and communication skills can be very handy.

 We live in a culture that values winning, but unfortunately if you win in your relationship, your relationship loses, and often gets so toxic that it dies.
 Instead, always think of your relationship as a team sport – you are both on the same side, working together using your unique gifts and talents - heading towards the same goal of long term love, connection, safety and happiness together.
-One of the most profoundly difficult things we are asked to do in healthy relationships/friendships, is 'Sit in the Fire' when your friend/partner is feeling angry.
+One of the hardest things to do in a healthy relationship or friendship is to “sit in the fire” — to stay present when your friend or partner is angry.

 Categories